jacderida/jacderida.github.io/source/_posts/2014-06-25-automating-a-postgresql-development-environment.markdown

 It's broken up into 3 sections: command, packages and post (there's also an optional pre section).
 The command section is pretty self explanatory: it sets the hostname, root password and regional/language based settings.
 In terms of the package section, since we want to keep this system as minimal as it can be, we're only going to install the core group of packages.
 If you were looking to install additional packages as part of the installation, you'd probably be better going with a DVD based ISO.
 The post section is a script that runs after the installation completes, but *before* the machine is restarted and Packer begins its own provisioning.
 The script:

 * Enables the eth0 interface, which is disabled on the minimal distro.
+* Does an update to get the latest package versions, and installs a couple of basic packages for use later.
 * Creates the vagrant user and adds it to the sudoers list, which is standard for Vagrant.
 It needs to be created here because the Packer configuration uses the vagrant user to perform its provisioning via SSH.
 * Creates a postgres user for use with the database.
 By design, it doesn't need any root based privileges, so it isn't added to the sudoers list.
-In terms of automating the whole setup, lack of sudo for this user causes an interesting issue, which we'll come to later.
+In terms of automating the whole setup, lack of sudo for this user causes an interesting issue, which we'll come to a little later.
-* Finally, the last line is a little optimisation for SSH.
+* Finally, the last line is an optimisation for SSH.

 Next, we'll take a look at the Packer based provisioners, also located in the same template file we looked at earlier.